timhaintz/timhaintz.github.io/_drafts/draft-post.md

 Specifies the end of a time span.

 ### Conclusion
+Being able to run a 'one liner' to determine the uptime a machine saves a lot of time.
+You don't have to login to the machine and check event logs or the *Ethernet Status*.
+You could also run it remotely if you have [PowerShell Remoting](https://docs.microsoft.com/en-us/powershell/scripting/core-powershell/running-remote-commands?view=powershell-6) setup.

 Hope you're having a great day and this is of use.